Laravel-Backpack/docs/7.x/crud-fields.md

  ]);
 ```

-More more optional attributes on relationship fields [look here](#optional-attributes-for-fields-containing-related-entries).
+More optional attributes on relationship fields [look here](#optional-attributes-for-fields-containing-related-entries).

 Out of the box, it supports all common relationships:
 - ✅ `hasOne` (1-1) - shows subform if you define `subfields`